aws-samples/swift-ecs-workshop/README.md

 ##Lab 3: Testing the app on Device Farm

 1. Once you have successfully run the app we want to test the app on device farm.
 2. First we want to retrieve the .ipa file of the app that we just built.
-3. In Xcode, first build the app for a generic device type by selecting Produtct→Build
-4. Here you may run in to signing issues where Xcode requires you to have a valid provisioning profile and signing identities in order to build an app that can be deployed on devices.
-Make sure you have an Apple ID singed in your Xcode.
+As this process may not be seamless for everyone in the room given that you require an Apple Developer account and Xcode configured to do this we have provided a prebuilt IPA file which is exactly the same app that you build using Mobile Hub and modified in Lab 2.
+3. The prebuilt IPA can be found here https://github.com/awslabs/swift-ecs-workshop/tree/master/lab3/MySampleApp.ipa with the name "MySampleApp.ipa".
+We would recommend using this.
+If you have your Xcode configured to build IPA files you can follow step 4 through 10.
+For everyone else jump to step 11.
-5. To resolve any code signing issues, make sure you have the following configuration if you are not an apple developer or do not have xcode setup to build apps.
+4. Make sure you have the following configuration if you are not an apple developer or do not have xcode setup to build apps.

 	a.
 Ensure that you have an Apple ID signed in your Xcode.